Can I Reprogram My Credit Card Machine For Different Processors?

 PCI DSS Compliance

-Many older machines are not capable of supporting modern day security requirements mandated by PCI DSS (payment card industry data security standard).
+Additionally, many older machines are not capable of supporting modern day security requirements mandated by PCI DSS (payment card industry data security standard).
 While it is possible for processors to reprogram these machines, we strongly recommend that a business purchase a newer PCI-compliant machine whenever possible.

+Even though they are capable, some processors have stopped reprogramming non-compliant machines even though specific regulations do not (yet) exist that prohibit the practice.
 Older Verifone Tranz and Verifone Omni machines are examples of machines that are no longer PCI-compliant, and while some processors will reprogram these machines, many will not.

 How Machines are Reprogrammed

 Most standard dial-up and IP credit card machines can be reprogrammed over the phone in a matter of minutes.
 Wireless credit card machines and other more sophisticated pieces of equipment may need to be physically shipped to a processor for reprogramming.
+If your processor can reprogram the machine over the phone, be sure to choose a time when your business is slow or closed.
+Even though reprogramming is usually a quick, smooth process, it’s a good idea to do it when you don’t have customers waiting.

 Reprogramming Fees & Charges

 Other than the time spent by an agent or staff member, processors do not incur a cost to reprogram a credit card machine.
-A fee charged by a processor to reprogram existing equipment is generally pure profit for the processor, or is kept as a bonus or additional commission by the agent that sources the merchant account.
+A fee charged by a processor to reprogram existing equipment is generally profit for the processor, or is kept as a bonus or additional commission by the agent that sources the merchant account.

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *